zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 *   [Wyvern (puff) OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14526.55.0_puff-moblab_recovery_stable-channel_mp-v3.bin.zip)

+# November 15th 2022: Moblab Patch Release
+**You should reboot your Moblab when next not running tests to get this latest version of the software.**

+After the update you will be running Moblab version R-2.19.2.

+**Highlights**
+- Resolves the issue of: DUTs ending in repair_failed state

 # September 30th 2022: Moblab Patch Release
 **You should reboot your Moblab when next not running tests to get this latest version of the software.**